 Born in 100 BC, Gaius Julius Caesar would prove to be one of Rome's most masterful generals and capable administrators, but his hunger for power was probably his undoing.

-He was a supporter of the consul Pompey (later known as Pompey the Great), who in 78 BC had become a leading figure in Rome after putting down rebellions in Spain and eliminating piracy.
+He was a supporter of the consul Pompey, who in 78 BC had become a leading figure in Rome after putting down rebellions in Spain and eliminating piracy.
 Caesar himself had been in Spain for several years dealing with border revolts; on his return to Rome in 60 BC, he formed an alliance with Pompey and another important commander and former consul, Crassus.
 They backed Caesar's candidacy as consul.

 To consolidate his position in the Roman power game, Caesar needed a major military command.
 This he received with a mandate to govern the province of Gallia Narbonensis, a southern swath of modern France stretching from Italy to the Pyrenees, in 59 BC.
 Caesar raised troops and in the following year entered Gaul proper (modern France) to head off an invasion of Helvetic tribes from Switzerland and subsequently to bring other tribes to heel.
 What started as a defensive effort soon became a full-blown campaign of conquest.
 In the next five years, he subdued Gaul and made forays into Britain and across the Rhine.
 In 51 BC he stamped out the last great revolt in Gaul, led by Vercingetorix.
 Caesar was generous to his defeated enemies and consequently won over the Gauls.
 Indeed, they became his staunchest supporters in coming years.